larsiusprime/bazaarBot/README.md

 ---------------------------

 1. Read this: [Getting Started with OpenFL](http://www.openfl.org/documentation/setup/)
-2. Open a command-line, navigate to bazaarBot's directory
+2. Open a command-line, navigate to bazaarBot's directory, then examples/, then doran_and_parberry/
-3. Run "openfl build flash" to compile for flash
+3. Run "lime build flash" to compile for flash
-4. Run "openfl build windows" to compile for cpp/windows
+4. Run "lime build windows" to compile for cpp/windows (same for mac/linux, etc)
+5. Run "lime build html5" to compile for html5
-5. Binaries will appear in the Export/ folder
+6. Binaries will appear in the Export/ folder